ventus-ag/documentation/content/tutorials-advanced/working-with-openstack-api.md

 ```

 ## Change region
-To change the region, do the dollowing:
+To change the region, do the following:

 * Edit your *ventus_credentials file*, change currently selected region to another one;
 * Dot source your ventus_credentials file: